aram87/aram87/README.md

 Follow me to improve your technical skills and to learn something new.

+I frequently share documents and articles about the topics mentioned above over LinkedIn, so feel free to connect or follow me https://www.linkedin.com/in/aramt87/

-CodingSonata.com is my blog, I write technical articles and tutorials about different Software development technologies.
+https://codingsonata.com is my blog, I write technical articles and tutorials about different Software development technologies.

 Join other great engineers to receive updates whenever I publish a new tutorial: https://www.codingsonata.com/newsletters/

-In parallel, I am a technical manager at Aramex, I help my company manage the different mobile applications from all the technical perspectives, front-end and backend, while hiring skilled engineers to join the team to help us build and enhance our customer products.
+In parallel, I am a technical manager at Aramex, I help my company manage the different mobile applications from all the technical perspectives, front-end and backend, while interviewing and hiring skilled engineers to join the team to help us build and enhance our customer products.

 <!--
 **aram87/aram87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.